 What is the Assured Clear Distance Rule?

 In order to prove a rear-end collision claim, the plaintiff must show that the at-fault party’s negligence led to the accident.
 Pennsylvania follows the assured clear distance rule, meaning that drivers are required to drive their vehicle in a way that would enable them to stop within the assured clear distance in front of them.
 This rule applies even if it is argued that the plaintiff was driving too slowly, or had to suddenly apply the brakes.
 It is incumbent on the trailing vehicle to remain capable of bringing his or her vehicle to a stop within the assured clear distance ahead.
-In a rear-end collision claim, plaintiffs could argue that because the at-fault party did not follow this rule, hence the backside collision, the other driver should be held liable for damages.
+In a rear-end collision claim, plaintiffs could argue that because the at-fault party did not follow this rule, the other driver should be held liable for damages.

 Deadline to File a Rear-End Accident Claim